manpreet171/Procore-Upload/USER_MANUAL.md

 **Problem**: Bulk import shows many skipped entries
 - **Solution**: Skipped entries are usually duplicates (Project IDs that already exist in the system).
 Check your import file for duplicate Project IDs.

+**Problem**: Form doesn't reset after submission
+- **Solution**: The form should automatically reset after a successful submission.
+If it doesn't, try refreshing the page or check for any error messages in the Email Sending Log.

 ## FAQ

 **Q: How many images can I upload at once?**
 A: You can select multiple images at once, but very large uploads (over 25MB total) may take longer to process.
+The email system has a 10MB limit for all attachments combined.

+**Q: What does the Status field do?**
+A: The Status field categorizes your images and determines how they are renamed before being sent.
+For example, selecting "PRODUCTION" will rename your images as "PRODUCTION-1.jpg", "PRODUCTION-2.jpg", etc. This helps the recipient identify the type of images they're receiving.

 **Q: Can I change the email address for a project?**
 A: Yes, use the Edit function in the Manage Projects tab to update the email address.